Kitchen Remodeling Projects

 Before any workers set foot in your home, there are several steps you can take to prepare your household for the kitchen remodeling project.
 If you have a separate freezer, perhaps in the garage, you can prepare some meals ahead of time to eat during the remodel.
 Then, pack up everything in your kitchen into boxes as though you were moving.
 In the rooms near the kitchen, remove all pictures and fragile items that could fall or get damaged.
 Finally, minimize dust and noise by taping plastic over the doorways and openings to the rest of the house.

 You will get tired of take-out food, so set up a temporary kitchen somewhere, preferably near a bathroom or laundry room so you have access to a sink.
 A dorm refrigerator, microwave, and coffee maker will let you prepare at least some basic meals.
 Of course, you will also want to use your outside grill during nice weather.
-You can find over 500 recipes for cooking on your grill at AllRecipes.com.
+You can find hundreds of recipes for cooking on your grill at AllRecipes.com.

 Once the construction starts, children and pets need to stay out of the project area.
 Not only can they get hurt, but they can also get in the workers' way and slow things down.
 In fact, planning lots of activities outside the house for yourself and at-home children during the day will keep everyone happy.